fgsreally/vite-federation/README.md

 import test1 from "@app/App";
 ```

+If the object is not a component but a pure JS module, it will show that the module is not found, but it won't break anything

 If you are using the CSS as a whole, you need to import it manually at the entry point
 Like this: